kirangeofran/tp/docs/DeveloperGuide.md

 if find /by user is called, will:
 - Split command accordingly to extract username.
 - Check if username is empty, and process exception if empty user name
-- Passes command into FindUserCommand class to extract user name and iterate the list of users for users containing username
+- Passes command into FindUserCommand class to extract user name
+- Iterates through the list of users to find users with matching user name
+- Stores all users and their books in a new User array
+- Iterate the new array to print users and their books username

 ![FindCommandDiagram.png](images%2FFindCommandDiagram.png)